PiwanSama/portfolio/README.md

 ## **📂 Projects**

-Here’s a preview of some of the projects you’ll find in this portfolio:
+Here’s a preview of the projects you’ll find in this portfolio:

 1. **🌍 [Maternal Mortality and GDP Analysis](https://github.com/PiwanSama/portfolio/tree/master/GDP%20and%20Fertility%20Rate%20Analysis)**
    - Visualizing global disparities in maternal health outcomes and economic development.